 - Valter Longo’s Fasting Mimicking Diet,

 - Multi-Day Extended Fasting, or

-- One Meal a Day (OMAD)?
+- One Meal a Day (OMAD).

-People are passionate about their favourite fasting routine, enthusiastically proselytising about whatever worked wonders for them.
+After experiencing some success, many people become passionate about their favourite fasting routine, enthusiastically proselytising the version that worked for them.
+But what about you?

 - How do you know which fasting plan is right for you?